 If the total cost for services is less than or equal to $5,000 the following procedures will apply:

-- Complete the Guest Lecturer/Performer Authorization and Payment Request form.
+- Complete the Guest Lecturer/Performer Authorization and Payment Request form if paying an individual.

 - Obtain all required signatures and supporting documentation.